fmcgeough/brod_mimic/README.md

    examine this code and then have a clearer understanding of how `brod` works.
    To make this a reality I needed to:
-   - convert the `brod` code file by file (so that a developer looking at the code could align what is in this library with the`brod` code)
+   - convert the `brod` code file by file (so that a developer looking at the code could align what is in this library with the`brod` code).
+So, for example, in the `brod` library there is a `src/brod_consumers_sup.erl` file.
+In this library there is a `lib/brod_mimic/consumers_sup.ex` file.
-   - modify doc so that the information aligns with usage from Elixir (the brod documentation is written from an Erlang perspective)
+   - modify doc so that the information aligns with usage from Elixir (the `brod`` documentation is written from an Erlang perspective)
    - add documentation that clarifies some of the more complicated aspects of the code